 Well, how about all three?

-We suggest you plan your senior center activity calendars for 2021 to be primarily hybrid events.
+We suggest you plan your senior center activity calendars to be primarily hybrid events.
 This gives you greater flexibility and allows you to continue your services for your members.

 However, if you have certain events that can only be done in person, or only be done virtually, that’s fine too!
 It may be easier to host a crafting event in person, while a live streamed university lecture could be easiest right to your senior center members’ residences.